knbknb/RepData_PeerAssessment1/README.md

 This repo contains code, data and plots for a hommework assignment.
-The class/course is called "reproducoble research" from Coursera,
+The class/course is called ["Reproducible Research"][1] from Coursera.

 This assignment makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the